The Gloucester House SEND provision:

 Alongside our multi-disciplinary team, we will always involve parents and carers in any discussions/decisions about whether their child has additional special educational need and the best ways to provide support.

-What should I do if I think my child has a SEN in addition to social, emotional and mental health needs?
+What should I do if I think my child has an SEND need in addition to SEMH needs?

-You can talk to your case co-ordinator, your child’s teacher or SENDCo.
-We will come together as the multi-disciplinary team will discuss issues raised and identify the possible next steps.
+You can talk to your case co-ordinator, your child’s teacher or a member of the team carrying out SENDCo duties.
+We will come together as the multi-disciplinary team to discuss issues raised and identify the possible next steps.
 When an additional need is identified we would use the progressive system outlined above to meet the need and improve progress.

 How do we review your child’s progress?

 It is very important for Gloucester House that ALL of our children enjoy success and achievement and make good progress in learning.